weaviate/weaviate-python-client/CONTRIBUTING.md

 ### Contributor License Agreement

-Contributions to Weaviate Go client must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of Weaviate Go client.
+Contributions to Weaviate python client must be accompanied by a Contributor License Agreement.
+You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of Weaviate Python client.
 Go to [this page](https://www.semi.technology/playbooks/misc/contributor-license-agreement.html) to read the current agreement.

 The process works as follows: